-Supported metal catalysts, consisting of metal nanoparticles (NPs) of a few nm in diameter supported on high-surface-area materials, mostly oxides, play a key role in heterogeneous catalysis.1-3 While initially, the support was assumed to be catalytically inert and mainly served to stabilize and separate the active metal, this picture changed with time.4 Already in the late 1970s, Tauster introduced the concept of "strong metalsupport interactions (SMSIs)", according to which the catalytic activity of the catalyst can be modified (and mainly lowered) by partial overgrowth of the metal surface by a thin layer of the partly reduced oxide.5-7 In 2012, Campbell introduced "electronic metal-support interactions (EMSIs)" as another fundamentally different type of metal-support interactions (MSIs),8 based on work by Bruix et al.9 In this case, the adsorption/reaction behavior of the metal surface sites was modified by charge transfer between the support and the metal NP (for recent overviews, see refs 10-12).
-Furthermore, it turned out that in addition to other physical parameters of the catalyst such as the size of the metal nanoparticles, the chemical potential of the metal atoms in these particles,^{13,14} or their oxophilicity,13 also the reducibility of the support plays an important if not decisive role.15 It allows tuning the charge transfer to the metal nanoparticles and thus their reactivity via formation of O-vacancies^{16-19} or even oxidation reactions to proceed via a Mars-van Krevelen reaction mechanism.^{18,19} Details of the charge transfer process and its impact on the adsorption and reaction characteristics as well as of their range, however, are still under debate.
-These aspects are the topic of the present study, where we investigated O-vacancy formation and its impact on the CO adsorption characteristics on Ru/ $ZrO_2(111)$ model catalysts.
+Supported metal catalysts, consisting of metal nanoparticles of a few nm in diameter supported on high-surface-area materials, mostly oxides, play a key role in heterogeneous catalysis.1-3 While initially, the support was assumed to be catalytically inert and mainly served to stabilize and separate the active metal nanoparticles, this picture changed with time.4 Already in the late 1970s, Tauster introduced the concept of 'strong metal - support interactions (SMSIs)', according to which the catalytic activity of the catalyst can be modified (and mainly lowered) by partial overgrowth of the metal surface by a thin layer of the partly reduced oxide.5-7 In 2012, Campbell introduced 'electronic metal - support interactions (EMSIs)' as another fundamentally different type of metal - support interactions (MSIs),8 based on work by Bruix et al.9 In this case, the adsorption / reaction behavior of the metal surface sites was modified by charge transfer between support and metal NP (for recent overviews see 10-12).
+Furthermore, it turned out that in addition to other physical parameters of the catalyst such as the size of the metal nanoparticles, the chemical potential of the metal atoms in these particles, ^{13;14} or their oxophilicity,13 also the reducibility of the support plays an important if not decisive role.15 It allows to tune the charge transfer to the metal nanoparticle and thus their reactivity via formation of O-vacancies16-19 or even oxidation reactions to proceed via a Mars - van Krevelen reaction mechanism.^{18;19} Details of the charge transfer process and its impact on the adsorption and reaction characteristics as well as of their range, however, are still under debate.
+These aspects are topic of the present study, where we investigated O-vacancy formation and their impact on the CO adsorption characteristics on Ru/ZrO2(111) model catalysts. .